Betty White is 95 and She's Hot in Cleveland (1922-2017)

 - On Everwood (2003-2004), starring regulars Treat Williams, Tom Amandes, and Marcia Cross (Knot's Landing), Betty White and Richard Herd played Carol and Herb Roberts.

 - Catherine Piper, on The Practice in 2004, and on spin-off series Boston Legal from 2005-2008.
-Betty White was in episodes with The Practice and Boston Legal regulars Camryn Manheim, Michael Badalucco, Steve Harris, James Spader, Patrick Dempsey, Jill Clayburgh, Edward Asner, her old castmate from The Mary Tyler Moore Show, William Shatner, Candice Bergen (Murphy Brown), Mark Valley, Rene Auberjonois, Julie Bowen, John Larroquette, and Monica Potter.
+Betty White was in episodes with The Practice and Boston Legal regulars Camryn Manheim, Michael Badalucco, Steve Harris, James Spader, Patrick Dempsey, Jill Clayburgh, Edward Asner, William Shatner, Candice Bergen (Murphy Brown), Mark Valley, Rene Auberjonois, Julie Bowen, John Larroquette, and Monica Potter.
 She crossed paths with former Everwood co-star Tom Amandes in an episode of Boston Legal.

 - On the daytime soap opera The Bold and The Beautiful, Betty White played Ann Douglas from 2006-2009.
 The character of Ann Douglas was mother to Stephanie Forrester (Susan Flannery) and Pamela Douglas (Alley Mills), with John McCook as Eric Forrester, Ronn Moss as Ridge Forrester, and Winsor Harmon as Thorne Forrester.

 (Betty White 2009 Photo: Angela George)

 Betty White wasn't neglected in movies during her 80's either.